 - Sun Exposure: Full sun

-- Soil Type: Moist, well-drained soil; soil must be loose rather than compacted
+- Soil Type: Moist, well-draining soil; soil must be loose rather than compacted

-- When it's in Trouble: Failure to germinate, bolting and wilting yellow leaves
+- Signs of a Problem: Failure to germinate, bolting and wilting yellow leaves

-- When it's Thriving: Produces bushy, green leaves and upright stems
+- Signs of a Healthy Plant: Produces bushy, green leaves and upright stems

 Starting Parsnips From Seed